skaspy/Fynstagram/README.md

 ## Requirements
 ### Users
-You have to have a Java Runtime Environment (JRE) installed on your OS (Windows/Mac/Linux).
+You have to have a current Java Runtime Environment (JRE) installed on your OS (Windows/Mac/Linux).

 ### Developers
 You need to have Java 8 (JDK) or higher installed on your OS.